wholebody3d/wholebody3d/README.md

 ```
-We provide functions in 'utils/utils.py' to load json files
+We also provide a [script](utils/utils.py) to load json files.

 ### Task

-We propose 3 different tasks to achieve with this extension:
+We propose 3 different tasks along with the 3D WholeBody dataset:

 #### Task 1: 2D complete wholebody to 3D complete wholebody lifting